Machine-learning cosmology from void properties: Methods

 \subsection{Machine learning}

 The large {\tt\string GIGANTES} dataset enables cosmic void exploration with machine learning methodologies.
-In this work, we train neural networks to perform likelihood-free inference on the value of five cosmological parameters: ${\{\Omega_m, \Omega_b, h, n_s, \sigma_8\}}$.

-We made use of two different architectures that perform likelihood-free inference but whose input is different: \begin{itemize} \item \textbf{Fully connected layers.} The inputs to these models are 1-dimensional arrays.
+In this\\ \\ \\ work, we train neural networks to perform likelihood-free inference on the value of five cosmological parameters: ${\{\Omega_m, \Omega_b, h, n_s, \sigma_8\}}$.
+We make use of two different architectures that perform likelihood-free inference but whose input is different: \begin{itemize} \item \textbf{Fully connected layers.} The inputs to these models are 1-dimensional arrays.
 In our case, the data can be either the distribution of void ellipticities or the distribution of void density contrasts. \item \textbf{Deep sets.} The inputs to these models are void catalogs.
-The catalogs will contain a set of voids \\ \\ \\ (each catalog can have a different number of voids) where each void will be characterized by three properties: 1) ellipticity, 2) density contrast, 3) radius. \end{itemize} The output of the two models is a 1-dimensional array with 10 values (2 values per parameter): 5 numbers for the posterior mean and 5 numbers for the posterior standard deviation.
+The catalogs will contain a set of voids (each catalog can have a different number of voids) where each void will be characterized by three properties: 1) ellipticity, 2) density contrast, 3) radius. \end{itemize} In figure \ref{fig:MLVis}, we provide a visual explanation of these two architectures.

+The output of the two models is a 1-dimensional array with 10 values (2 values per parameter): 5 numbers for the posterior mean and 5 numbers for the posterior standard deviation.
 In order to train the networks to output these quantities, we use the loss function of moment networks \citep{Jeffrey2020}.
 To avoid problems that arise from different terms having different amplitudes, we use the change described in \citet{CMD}.
 Thus, the loss function we employ is:

-where $F(x)$ and $G(x)$ are functions that will output the marginal posterior mean when input $x$ for the true value of parameters $\theta$.
+where $F(x)$ and $G(x)$ are functions that will output the marginal posterior mean and standard deviation when input $x$ in batch $B$ for the true value of parameters $\theta$.
 The sum runs over all elements in a given batch and the functions are parametrized as fully connected layers or deep sets as described above.
 In the next section, we provide further details on the architecture and training procedure.

 In order to evaluate the accuracy and precision of the model, we make use of four different statistics: 1) the coefficient of determination $R^2$, 2) the root mean squared error, RMSE, 3) the mean magnitude of the relative error MMRE, and 4) the normalized chi-squared, defined as